soheil-khorram/neural-network/README.md

 How to use it?
 --------------

 To use this repository for training a network you must prepare three modules: (1) a data provider, (2) a keras model and (3) a run file.
 Below, we explain these modules in detail.
+(I will write it later)